PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 all ``g ∈ \mathsf{I}``, with ``u_c(g)`` the matrix representation of group element ``g`` according to the irrep ``c``.
 In the abelian case, `dim(c) == 1`, i.e. all irreducible representations are one-dimensional and Schur's lemma only dictates that all off-diagonal blocks are zero.
-However, in this case the basis transform to the block diagonal representation is not simply a permutation matrix, but a more general unitary matrix composed of the different fusion trees.
+However, in the non-Abelian case the basis transform to the block diagonal representation is not simply a permutation matrix, but a more general unitary matrix composed of the different fusion trees.
 Indeed, let us denote the fusion trees `f₁ ∈ fusiontrees((a1, …, aN₁), c)` as ``X^{a_1, …, a_{N₁}}_{c,α}`` where